Christian Pulisic: 2024–25: Supercoppa Italiana and AC Milan top scorer

-2025–26
+2025–26: Further performances and later decline

 On August 17, 2025, Pulisic scored in Milan's opening 2025–26 Coppa Italia game, a 2–0 win against Bari.
 On September 21, he scored a brace and created an assist in the 3–0 win against Udinese, which Pulisic surpassed the record of Clint Dempsey (57) of having the most goals in the top-5 European leagues as an American with 59.
 On September 28, Pulisic created an assist in a solo run from his own half and later scored a goal in the 2–1 victory over Serie A leaders Napoli, claiming Milan's place at the top of the league.
-In September, he won his second Serie A Player of the Month award with 3 goals and 2 assists in 147 minutes of league play.
+In September, he won his second Serie A Player of the Month award with three goals and two assists in 147 minutes of league play.
+Returning from a month long injury, he scored the winner in the 1–0 Derby della Madonnina over Inter, which made him tied as the Serie A goalscoring leader.
+On December 8 where Milan was down 1–2 against Torino, Pulisic came off the bench with an influenza fever to score a brace ultimately making a 3–2 comeback win to keep Milan as the league leaders, which commentators drew comparisons to Michael Jordan's 1997 flu game.
+After his 10th goal, Pulisic suffered a series of further injuries starting in late December, causing limited or inconsistent play compared to his record-breaking first half of the season.
+Around the same time, Milan manager Massimiliano Allegri shifted him and teammate Rafael Leão primarily into centralized striker positions away their typical winger positions, where Pulisic failed to score another goal by the end of the season.

+2026–27

+Pulisic was left as an unused substitute the first three Milan games of the 2026–27 season.
+He made his first appearance since the World Cup on September 12, coming off the bench when Milan was down 0–2 against Lazio and created an assist, which ended in a 2–2 draw.
+On September 20, he started his first match of the season and scored the opener in a 3–0 win over Lecce, ending his eight-month-long club goal drought.

 International career

 2012–2015: Youth level

 Pulisic represented the United States at U-15 and U-17 levels.
 He scored two goals in 10 appearances for the under-15 team.
 On December 13, 2013, for the U-17 team, he played Brazil at a U17 friendly tournament in Florida where he scored a goal in the championship 4–1 win.
 He captained the U-17 team at the 2015 FIFA U-17 World Cup, where he scored a goal and an assist in three games.
 During his two years with the team, Pulisic scored a total of 20 goals in 34 games.
 Pulisic had been eligible to play internationally for Croatia but declined the opportunity.